-What is the BMI?
+What is BMI?

-The body mass index (BMI) is a very simple method you can use to indicate body fat content and classify underweight, healthy weight, overweight and obesity.
+The body mass index (BMI) is a very simple method you can use to indicate body fat content and classify underweight, healthy weight, overweight, and obesity.
 You only need your weight and height to calculate your BMI.

 Having a BMI under 18.5, you are underweight.
 A body mass index between 18.5 and 24.9 is classified as normal.
 Overweight is classified with a BMI between 25 and 29.9.
-Obesity is marked with a body mass index above 30.
+Obesity is marked by a body mass index above 30.

-If you weigh 90kg with a height of 1,85m, you have a BMI of 26,3.
+If you weigh 90 kg with a height of 1,85 m, you have a BMI of 26,3.
 You are slightly overweight.
-But, if you gain weight and your scales show 103kg, you are obese (BMI 30,1).
-Calculation: 103kg/(1,85m*1,85m)
+But, if you gain weight and your scales show 103 kg, you are obese (BMI 30,1).

-Working with the BMI has some limitations because it is based on height and weight only.
+Working with BMI has some limitations because it is based on height and weight only.
 Therefore, it does not include sex, age, or body composition such as fat or muscle mass.
 Furthermore, the body mass index does not take into account that muscles weigh more than fat.
-So, athletes, body builders, and pregnant women cannot use the BMI due to falsified data.
+So, athletes, bodybuilders, and pregnant women cannot use BMI due to falsified data.
 The problem is that the body mass index does not take physical activity and sports into account.
 As a result, people with different body compositions may have the same BMI.